A random Hall-Paige conjecture: Preliminaries

 The ``in particular'' part follows from the above by taking $g=\pi_0(w^{-1}w'), h=\pi_0(w)$, and noting that, since $\pi_0$ is a homomorphism, we have $\pi_0(ww')=h^2g$ \end{proof}

 \begin{definition} Let $w,w'\in G\ast F_k$.
-We say that $w$ and $w'$ are \textbf{strongly separable} if any of the following hold. \begin{enumerate}[label=(\alph*)] \item $w^{-1}w'$ is linear in some free variable $v_i$.
-Note that this is equivalent to asking that a free variable $v_i$ appears once in one of $w/w'$, and never in the other. \item $w,w'$ are linear, contain at least one free variable, and there is a $g\in G$ with $g$ generic so that $w'\in\{gw, g^{-1}w, gw^{-1}, g^{-1}w^{-1}, wg, wg^{-1}, w^{-1}g, w^{-1}g^{-1}\}$. \item All of the following hold.\begin{itemize} \item $|G'|\leq 10^{-9}n$ \item $w$ and $w'$ are linear and have the same free variables (potentially with different signs). \item We either have $\pi_0(ww')\not\in G'$ or some free variable occurs with the same sign in $w,w'$. \item We either have $\pi_0(w^{-1}w')\not\in G'$ or some free variable occurs with the opposite sign in $w,w'$. \item There are $\leq 90|G'|$ solutions to $x^2\in [\pi_0(ww')]$ (or equivalently by Observation~\ref{Observation_number_of_solutions_multiply_square}, there are $\leq 90|G'|$ solutions to $x^2\in [\pi_0(w^{-1}w')]$ in $G$). \end{itemize} \end{enumerate} \end{definition} \begin{definition}We say that two sets $S,T\subseteq G$ are \textbf{strongly separable} if every pair of elements $s\in S, t\in T$ are strongly separable. \end{definition} The following observation is quite critical, and justifies why considering symmetric disjoint random sets doesn't create additional complications when compared to disjoint random sets. \begin{observation} $w,w'$ are strongly separable $\iff w^{-1}, w'$ are strongly separable $\iff$ $\hat w, \hat w'$ are strongly separable. \end{observation} \begin{proof} Within this proof, we say separable to mean strongly separable.
+We say that $w$ and $w'$ are \textbf{strongly separable} if any of the following hold. \begin{enumerate}[label=(\alph*)] \item A free variable $v_i$ appears once in one of $w/w'$, and never in the other. \item $w,w'$ are linear and there is a $g\in G$ with $g$ generic so that $w'\in\{gw, g^{-1}w, gw^{-1}, g^{-1}w^{-1}, wg, wg^{-1}, w^{-1}g, w^{-1}g^{-1}\}$. \item All of the following hold.\begin{itemize} \item $|G'|\leq 10^{-9}n$ \item $w$ and $w'$ are linear and have the same free variables (potentially with different signs). \item We either have $\pi_0(ww')\not\in G'$ or some free variable occurs with the same sign in $w,w'$. \item We either have $\pi_0(w^{-1}w')\not\in G'$ or some free variable occurs with the opposite sign in $w,w'$. \item There are $\leq 90|G'|$ solutions to $x^2\in [\pi_0(ww')]$ (or equivalently by Observation~\ref{Observation_number_of_solutions_multiply_square}, there are $\leq 90|G'|$ solutions to $x^2\in [\pi_0(w^{-1}w')]$ in $G$). \end{itemize} \end{enumerate} \end{definition} We remark that strong separability is a symmetric relation. \begin{definition}We say that two sets $S,T\subseteq G$ are \textbf{strongly separable} if every pair of elements $s\in S, t\in T$ are strongly separable. \end{definition} The following observation is quite critical, and justifies why considering symmetric disjoint random sets doesn't create additional complications when compared to disjoint random sets. \begin{observation} $w,w'$ are strongly separable $\iff w^{-1}, w'$ are strongly separable $\iff$ $\hat w, \hat w'$ are strongly separable. \end{observation} \begin{proof} Within this proof, we say separable to mean strongly separable.
 For ``$w,w'$ are separable $\iff w^{-1}, w'$ are separable'': Consider the possible cases of Definition~\ref{Definition_separable}.
 If $w,w'$ are separable by (a), then $w^{-1}, w'$ are also separable by (a) (this is immediate when one considers the ``a free variable $v_i$ appears once in one of $w/w'$, but not both'' version of (a)).
 If $w,w'$ are separable by (b), then $w^{-1}, w'$ are also separable by (b) --- this is true because the set $\{gw, g^{-1}w, gw^{-1}, g^{-1}w^{-1}, wg, wg^{-1}, w^{-1}g, w^{-1}g^{-1}\}$ doesn't change if you replace each ``$w$'' with ``$w^{-1}$''.
 If $w,w'$ are separable by (c), then $w^{-1}, w'$ are also separable by (c).
 (The first bullet point doesn't involve $w,w'$.
 The second bullet point doesn't change by replacing $w$ with $w^{-1}$ because $w,w^{-1}$ are always linear in the same free variables.
 The 3rd and 4th bullet points get exchanged when replacing $w$ by $w^{-1}$.
 The 5th bullet point doesn't change when replacing w by $w^{-1}$ since there is the same number of solutions to $x^{2}\in [\pi_0(ww')]$ and $x^{2}\in [\pi_0(w^{-1}w')]$ by Observation~\ref{Observation_number_of_solutions_multiply_square}).